nishant-ai/Snap2Caption/README.md

 ## AI-Powered Image Analysis System

 ### Value Proposition
-Snap2Caption is an AI-driven image analysis system that automates image captioning and object detection.
-We propose a machine learning solution that can be integrated into existing social media platforms such as LinkedIn, Instagram, or Pinterest to enhance user experience by automatically generating meaningful image captions.
+Snap2Caption is an AI-driven image analysis system designed to automate image captioning and object detection.
+We propose a machine learning solution that can be seamlessly integrated into Instagram to enhance the user experience by automatically generating meaningful image captions which helps users create engaging content more efficiently.

 ### Current Non-ML Status Quo

-In many platforms, image management relies on manual processes:
+In Instagram, image management relies on manual processes:

 - **Manual Tagging**: Users add captions and tags inconsistently, leading to unstructured metadata.
 - **Limited Searchability**: Incomplete metadata hampers content discovery.